Cloudflare Strategic Partners Panel Episode 2: PacketFabric

 And so, you know, as you sort of alluded to before, Anna, like, you know, you, you know, customers can plug into you and get access to all sorts of services.

-And we'll look at those that it made sense that if well, customers, if they're already physically connected to Packet Fabric, then if we were physically connected to Packet Fabric, then that sort of beautiful virtual sort of sort of, you know, use case that you described earlier, that that could could be available for Cloudflare, you know, customers as well.
+And we'll look at those that it made sense that if, well, customers, if they're already physically connected to Packet Fabric, then if we were physically connected to Packet Fabric, then that sort of beautiful virtual sort of, you know, use case that you described earlier, that that could be available for Cloudflare, you know, customers as well.

-And so that's, that's sort of how the conversation sort of came came to be from from my point of view.
+And so, that's sort of how the conversation sort of came to be from my point of view.

 Yeah, true.
-And actually, so this is one thing, actually, let's let's edit this slide in, in live, because this might sort of help explain some of this.
+And actually, so this is one thing, actually, let's edit this slide in live, because this might sort of help explain some of this.

-But, um, you know, as we've, like I mentioned, sort of gone up market, and as we've talked to more and more customers about, you know, their needs, particularly for Magic Transit, start to find that like almost every company that's not sort of, you know, born in the last, I guess, five, maybe seven years is on some part of the like hybrid journey, right?
+So, as, don't mind me while we edit slides live on Cloudflare TV, but, you know, as we've, like I mentioned, sort of gone upmarket, and as we've talked to more and more customers about, you know, their needs, particularly for Magic Transit, start to find that, like, almost every company that's not sort of, you know, born in the last, I guess, five, maybe seven years is on some part of the, like, hybrid journey, right?

-And so, like, we are more and more part of the conversation of how do we protect all of that?
+And so, like, we are more and more part of the conversation of how do we protect all of that, and how do we sort of set policies at our network edge that apply to all of our resources.

-And then I think, you know, you're in the same conversation, but like, how do I, you know, manage connectivity to these things, but without, you know, constantly laying cables and, you know, waiting 90 days for the circuits to get turned up?
+And then, I think, you know, you're in the same conversation, but, like, how do I, you know, manage connectivity to these things, but without, you know, constantly laying cables and, you know, waiting 90 days for circuits to get turned up, right?

-All right.
-Like, that's, that's one of the trends that we've sort of seen recently.
+Like, that's one of the trends that we've sort of seen recently, or we've learned.

-Yeah.
-Yeah.
-And we absolutely seem to see the same trend that, you know, like, the big, the big barriers right now are, you know, connecting, connecting co-location data center to cloud, and then, you know, connecting multiple clouds, right?
+Yeah, and we absolutely see the same trend that, you know, like, the big barriers right now are, you know, connecting co -location data center to cloud, and then, you know, connecting multiple clouds, right?

 Because nobody has infrastructure in just one location anymore, or is just using one thing.